prasanthkumaar/ips-shortlist/README.md

 - Pre-accounts existing `CONFIRMED`/`TO_CONTACT`/`CONTACTED`:
   - Uses their existing `Group` (if present) to seed each group’s composition
   - Excludes them from new picks
-- Computes per-group “top-up” needed to reach the specified totals (`--per_group` or `--group1`/`--group2`).
-If some participants later reject and statuses change, re-running the shortlist tops up from remaining `REGISTERED`.
+- Computes per-group “top-up” needed to reach the specified totals from `config.py`.
 - Selects new participants from `REGISTERED`:
   - First, fills 4D deficits (sex × age_group × race × education_level)
   - Then, scores remaining candidates by marginal improvement vs targets, with an additional bias to hit the overall 30% iOS / 70% Android ratio across the combined sample
-- Assigns new picks to `Group` 1 or 2 to minimize overall variance and keep groups similar:
+- Assigns new picks to configured groups to minimize overall variance and keep groups similar:
   - Objective includes 4D demographics and Device OS; also applies a balance penalty between groups
   - Performs a swap pass over new picks only to further lower and balance variance
+- Deduplicates participants by `UIN` across all statuses (priority: `CONFIRMED` > `CONTACTED` > `TO_CONTACT` > `REGISTERED`).
+- Aborts early if any participant UIN is found in blacklist CSVs (prints the offending rows and sources).
-- Writes the updated CSV with `Status=TO_CONTACT` and `Group∈{1,2}` for new picks only
+- Writes the updated CSV with `Status=TO_CONTACT` and the configured group label in the `Group` column for new picks

-## Re-running after updates (top-up)

-- If some `TO_CONTACT`/`CONTACTED` are rejected and their status changes (e.g., removed or set not REGISTERED), simply re-run the shortlist command.
-- The script will recompute per-group deficits, pre-account current `CONFIRMED`/`TO_CONTACT`/`CONTACTED` (with their groups), and top up from remaining `REGISTERED` while keeping variance low and similar across groups.

 ## Notes